akudan/python-xbrl/README.rst

 Initialization
 --------------

-To start using the library, first import the ``XBRLParser``
+To start using the library, first import ``XBRL``

 ::

-    from xbrl import XBRLParser, GAAP, GAAPSerializer
+    from xbrl import XBRL, GAAP, GAAPSerializer

 Simple Parsing Workflow
 -----------------------